-You can fix the issue, by going to your Watch App and downloading thewatchOS 4.0.1 upgrade.
-This upgrade was released on October 4th, 2017 and the connectivity issue is now resolved.
-But the new software is currently not being shipped in Apple products.
-The software in the watch you purchase needs to be updated manually to avoid this issue.
+You can fix the issue, by going to your Watch App and downloading the most recent watchOS 5.1.3 upgrade.
+This upgrade was released on January 22nd, 2019.
+The connectivity issue was resolved in previous updates.
+The latest software may not be currently shipped in Apple products.
+The software in the watch you purchase needs to be updated manually.

-Everyone expects innovation in the next range of smart phones,.
-This year’s marking of the first decade of the iPhone 8 / 8 Plus / X means Apple have had to come up with something special.
-Perhaps that’s why they’re including an eSIM, in their watch.
-It’s a seemingly innocuous technical change which could potentially introduce, a significant change for the way we all buy phones and plans.
+Everyone expects innovation in the next range of smart phones.
+With the marking of the first decade of the iPhone, Apple needed to come up with something special and they did with the Phone 8 / 8 Plus / X. Perhaps that’s why they including an eSIM, in their watch.
+It’s a seemingly innocuous technical change which could potentially introduce, a significant change in the way we all buy phones and plans.

 Tying together what Apple have been doing elsewhere in the world is often difficult.
 They’re such a huge company that they file a lot of patents, some of which end up going nowhere.
 One view of their intent, as demonstrated through the examples on this page, is that Apple (and others, including Samsung) have trailed the eSIM in various formats and settled on a version of the technology which suits the need.

 There needs to be some way to transition the many millions of iPhone users around the world to the new SIM technology without confusing or alienating them.
 A lot of people buy the iPhone each year and testing the processes that will need to be changed on the full commercial release of their new iPhone 8 may have been too risky.
 It is a formidable job but this eSIM watch may have been a favorable method to introduce a very new concept softly, both testing the processes which surround it and exposing people to the concept which, for many, will be new.